MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 ![](../images/part36/16.png)

-So local commit history will be different from the one on Github.
+So local commit history will be different from the one on GitHub.
-We have to use `-f` option to force Github to replace the change history.
+We have to use `-f` option to force GitHub to replace the change history.

 ```shell
 git push -f origin ft/ci-deploy
 ```

-And voila, the change has been pushed successfully.
+And voilà, the change has been pushed successfully.
 It's kind of painful, but sometimes we might need to do it.
 We can avoid this situation by always pulling the latest changes from the remote `master` branch first, before creating a new branch.

-OK, now the changes look good on Github, we can go ahead and create the pull request.
+OK, now the changes look good on GitHub, we can go ahead and create the pull request.

 Let's review it!
 Here we have corrected the way we tag the `latest`